United States Public Health Service Commissioned Corps: History

 The Public Health Service Commissioned Corps had its beginnings with the creation of the Marine Hospital Fund in 1798, which later was reorganized in 1871 as the Marine Hospital Service.
 The Marine Hospital Service was charged with the care and maintenance of merchant sailors, but as the country grew, so did the ever-expanding mission of the service.
 The Marine Hospital Service soon began taking on new expanding health roles that included such health initiatives that protected the commerce and health of America.
 One such role was quarantine.

 John Maynard Woodworth, a famous surgeon of the Union Army who served under General William Tecumseh Sherman, was appointed in 1871 as the supervising surgeon.
 Woodworth's title was later changed to "Supervising Surgeon General", which later became the surgeon general.
 Woodworth is credited with the formal creation of the commissioned corps.
 Woodworth organized the Marine Hospital Service medical personnel along Army military structure in 1889 to facilitate a mobile force of health professionals that could be moved for the needs of the service and country.
 He established appointment standards and designed the Marine Hospital Service herald of a fouled anchor and caduceus.
 Later that year of 1889, President Grover Cleveland signed an Act into law that formally established the modern Public Health Service Commissioned Corps (then the Marine Hospital Service) under the Supervising Surgeon (later Surgeon General).
 At first open only to physicians, over the course of the 20th century, the Corps expanded to 11 careers in a wide range of specialties to include veterinarians, dentists, occupational therapists, physical therapists, engineers, pharmacists, nurses, environmental health specialists, scientists, dietitians, and other allied health professionals.

-Today, the commissioned corps is under the United States Public Health Service (PHS), a major agency now of the U.S. Department of Health and Human Services (HHS), established by Congress in 1979 and 1980.
+Today, the commissioned corps is under the United States Public Health Service (PHS), a major agency of the U.S. Department of Health and Human Services (HHS), established by Congress in 1979 and 1980.
 It was previously established in 1953 as the U.S. Department of Health, Education and Welfare (HEW), and it is still led by the surgeon general.
 The commissioned corps allocates officers to all of the other uniformed services depending on the health or medical needs of each service.

 By the 1980s, the wearing of uniforms on a day-to-day basis was not consistently practiced.
 In 1987, Surgeon General C. Everett Koop advocated for consistent use of the uniform while on duty, although he allowed individual agencies to determine their own requirements.
 In 2004, Surgeon General Richard Carmona made uniforms compulsory whenever officers were on duty.

 The 2010 Patient Protection and Affordable Care Act established a Ready Reserve Corps for the PHSCC, but technical errors in the legislation prevented it from being implemented until the errors were corrected in the 2020 CARES Act.